-A positive result indicates that the tested chemical is mutagenic and therefore may act as a carcinogen, since cancer is often linked to genetic mutation in oncological research.
+A positive result indicates that the tested chemical is mutagenic and therefore may act as a carcinogen, since cancer is often linked to genetic mutation in oncological study.
 The Ames test is taken as a rapid and convenient assay to estimate the carcinogenic potential because standard assays in pre-clinical trials are time-consuming (2~3 years) and more expensive.
 While false-positives and false-negatives are known, Ames test is still considered useful for the high correlation.

 According to OECD Guideline 471, at least five strains, proven reliable and reproducibly responsive between laboratories, are needed.
 The applied strains are specially constructed to detect either frameshift (TA-1537 and TA-1538) or point (TA-1531) mutations to regain the ability to synthesize histidine, so different mechanisms can be identified.
 Meanwhile, rat liver S9 fraction would be spiked to mimic the mammalian metabolic conditions so the mutagenic potential of the chemical derivatives generated from the hepatic system can be assessed.